csf-dev/CSF.Validation/CSF.Validation.Documentation/articles/ConsumingValidators.md

 * [Customise the validation process using Validation Options]
 * [Querying the validation results]

-[Customise the validation process using Validation Options]:ValidationOptions.md
+[Customise the validation process using Validation Options]:xref:CSF.Validation.ValidationOptions
 [Querying the validation results]:QueryingTheResults.md